Jefferson Names Kathryn T. Janick as Program Director for New PA Program

 “The most important goal of the program is to produce competent, well-rounded physician assistants to serve their communities,” says Janick.
 “My hope is to develop a PA program that is worthy of the Jefferson name.”

-The Department of Physician Assistant Studies and Jefferson School of Health Professions are part of Thomas Jefferson University, the largest freestanding academic medical center in Philadelphia.
-The University is also composed of Jefferson Medical College, Jefferson Graduate School of Biomedical Sciences, and Jefferson Schools of Nursing, Pharmacy and Population Health.
+The Department of Physician Assistant Studies and Jefferson College of Health Professions are part of Thomas Jefferson University, the largest freestanding academic medical center in Philadelphia.
+The University is also composed of Jefferson Medical College, Jefferson Graduate College of Biomedical Sciences, and Jefferson Colleges of Nursing, Pharmacy and Population Health.
 Jefferson is regarded nationally as one of the best universities offering a range of comprehensive programs for the education of health professionals.
 More than 3,400 future physicians, scientists and healthcare professionals are enrolled at the University, which partners with Thomas Jefferson University Hospital, its education and clinical care affiliate.

 The PA master’s degree program requires students to spend seven semesters at Jefferson.
 Visit the program's website here.